-GEOL 199 SPECIAL TOPICS
+GEOL 199C SPECIAL TOPICS

-1-3 credits.
-1-3 hours.
-(Lecture 1-3 HOURS.)
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 A focused study of a topic in geology.
 May take the form of individual research projects based on library, internet, and/or oral presentation information; field or laboratory project; and short courses such as, but not limited to, topics in environmental geology, national parks, earthquakes, rock and minerals.

-GEOL 214 GEOLOGY FIELD STUDY IN THE MIDWESTERN U.S.
+GEOL 214A GEOLOGY FIELD STUDY IN THE

-1-3 credits.
-1-3 hours.
-(Lecture 1-3 HOURS.)
+MIDWESTERN U.S.

+1 credit.
+1 hour.
+(Field Studies 1 HOUR.)
 Prerequisite: GEOL 101.